-Hardship Bursaries are awarded to existing pupils where a change in parents’ or guardians’ circumstances has resulted in difficulty in meeting tuition fees and may result in the child being withdrawn part way through a stage of education.
+Hardship Awards are given to existing pupils where a change in parents’ or guardians’ circumstances has resulted in difficulty in meeting tuition fees and may result in the child being withdrawn part way through a stage of education.

 They are based on a declaration of income and assets and are subject to financial assessment.
 They are awarded for a short period only and priority will be given to those pupils who are either in their GCSE or A-Level years.

 - Scholarships are worth £300 per annum.
 In addition, Music Scholars will receive free tuition for one instrument from a teacher employed by the school.

 - An All-Rounder Award is worth £300 per annum.